canonical/sqlair/README.md

 err := q.One(&person, &address)
 ```
 ### All
-`All` will decode all the rows returned by the query into slices of each of the objects mentioned in the output expressions.
+`A#l` will decode all the rows returned by the query into slices of each of the objects mentioned in the output expressions.
 ```Go
 var people := []Person{}
 var addresses := []Address{}